White paper - web edition

 Conclusion

 The Referential Spiral Equation demonstrates that self-reference need not imply paradox.
 With appropriate geometric constraints—irrational rotation and recursive damping—systems can observe themselves indefinitely and still converge.
+The companion refinement strengthens that claim by distinguishing convergence from coherent traversal, rather than treating them as one undifferentiated property.
 The spiral is not a metaphor here.
 It is the geometry of coherence.

 Status and invitation